-Opportunities will be reviewed in an attempt to balance competing water demands with available water supplies.
+Opportunities will be reviewed in order to attempt to balance competing water demands with available water supplies.
 All reasonable solutions will be considered.
 Study partners will have opportunities to provide input on all alternatives.

-Modeling efforts will be needed for various scenarios, including the No Action alternative.
+Modeling efforts will be needed for various scenarios.
 Existing groundwater models will be enhanced/modified in order to determine future water supplies.
 The groundwater modeling results will/may need to be incorporated into a surface water model or reservoir operations model.

 Modeling outputs for various scenarios will be presented to stakeholders to further evaluate and develop alternatives.